ayshiff/my-open-source-journey/docs/contributions/flutter.md

 ## Final result

+This contribution added a way to warn about Android devices with low battery level in DeviceLab.

 ---

 ## Takeaway

 ### Problems encountered

-The code exploration was the part that took me the most time.
+The code exploration was the part that took me the most time as the projects are pretty big.
-In addition, I'm not accustomed to using XCode in my everyday developer life so I had to adapt to a different IDE than the one I usually use.

 ### What did I learn ?

-This was my first contribution in Swift to an iOS app so it taught me a lot !
+This was my first contributions in Dart so it taught me a lot!
-Not being an iOS user, I also learned about 3D Touch in its use case in a real app.